top of page

 Wat do we know?

 The economic consequences of the gas extraction are mixed.
 The housing market has been disturbed.
 It has become more difficult to sell properties and the value of these properties has dropped.
 Municipalities and citizens have extra costs which are not always compensated – they have more unforeseen expenses, and tenants need to pay more rent because of required improvements to their homes.
 In contrast, various sectors have seen a surge in available job positions, and some people have found jobs due to the earthquake problems in the province.
 Inhabitants of the earthquake regions hope that there will be proper investments in the economic development.
-The Nationaal Programma Groningen (National Programme Groningen) has been granted funds to make that hope a reality.
+The Nationaal Programma Groningen (National Programme Groningen) has been granted funds to make that happen.

 What don’t we know?